 - They garner reviews on your book that otherwise might be difficult to get.

-- They drive traffic to your blog and your website, helping readers learn more about you.
+- They drive traffic to your social platforms, blog, and website, helping readers learn more about you.
 And increased traffic to your sites also = sales.

 So, how do you set up a VBT?

-Let me start with a quick note: If you’re self-publishing, you can do all of the things below without a publisher, using e-books or hard copies (depending on what the blog reviewers prefer).
+Let me start with a quick note: If you’re self-publishing, you can do all of the things below without a publisher, using e-books or hard copies (depending on what the book reviewers prefer).

 - Find out how many review copies of your book your publisher is willing to send out.
 Some publishers give you a stack of books to mail out yourself; some publishers mail the books for you; and some publishers give you a discount so you can buy books and mail them out.
 Sadly, some publishers won’t do any of those things—but we won’t focus on that.
 Talk to your publisher and find out what you can expect.

-- Five days before a review is set to appear, e-mail to politely remind the blogger of the commitment for the upcoming review, and then send a brief note the night before.
-When the review appears, copy the link, post it on your blog and/or website, and invite all your readers to go take a look at it.
+- Five days before a review is set to appear, email to politely remind the blogger of the commitment for the upcoming review, and then send a brief note the night before.
+When the review appears, copy the link, post it on your social platforms and website, and invite all your followers to go take a look at it.
 You can then send your publisher a list of links so the publisher can link from its website to the review.
-Keep the links on your own website and send them out over your linked social networking accounts (and ask friends to also post and share).

 These are the basics but there are many other ways to do your “tour” if you want to mix it up, and you can make your online appearances/interviews as simple or as complicated as you like.
 For example, the tours run through Eschler Editing include a mixture of dedicated blogger book reviews, book excerpts, guest posts by the author, top-ten lists, interviews, and playlists.
 And/or you can do a themed tour.
 Talk to the bloggers you involve and see what they’d like or be willing to do.
 I suggest that your tour proceed at the rate of one stop a day over an extended period of time.